 In a study, it was found that regular fish consumption is associated with a 42% reduced risk of AMD in females.
 Another study observed that consuming fatty fish one time every week was associated with a 53% lower risk of wet AMD.

 Individuals who consume more fish are at a much lower risk of AMD.
 AMD is one of the leading reasons for vision damage and blindness.

 How is Fish Beneficial for Diabetics?

 Fish is an outstanding food product for diabetics.
-The low carb content of fish maintains the normal blood sugar levels.
+The low carb content of fish maintains normal blood sugar levels.
 The omega-3s are important in elevating a good cholesterol profile.
-Additionally, they aid to lessen inflammation.
+Additionally, they aid in lessen inflammation.

 Also, fish delivers essential levels of Vitamin D to maintain bone health.
 Vitamin B12 in fish helps in keeping the nerve cells and RBCs healthy.
 Few studies have found a reduced risk of diabetes in individuals who consume fish.
 Therefore, fish is a superb inclusion to the diet, particularly for diabetic people.

 Also Read: Reverse Diabetes Within 30 days?